Orla Brady

 Orla Brady (born 28 March 1961) is an Irish theatre, television, and film actress born in Dublin.
 Named in 2020 by The Irish Times as one of Ireland's greatest actors, she has received seven IFTA Award (Irish Film & Television Academy) nominations, a Saturn Award nomination, the Abbey Theatre Award, and Best Actress from the Monte Carlo International Film Festival.

 Brady's diverse television credits include Into the Badlands (2016-2019), Mistresses (2008-2010), Star Trek: Picard (2022), Bosch: Legacy (2025), Fringe (2008-2013), Banished (2015), Doctor Who (2013), American Odyssey (2015), American Horror Story (2018), and VisionQuest (2026).
 On film, Brady's credits include her Award-winning performance in A Love Divided (1999), The Luzhin Defence (2000), Silent Grace (2001), The Foreigner (2017), Rose Plays Julie (2019), and opposite Anthony Hopkins in Freud's Last Session (2023).

 Brady trained at École Philippe Gaulier in Paris before an extensive stage career in Dublin and London, starring at the Royal National Theatre, the Abbey Theatre, the Gate Theatre, and on the West End.
 In 2019, She won the Abbey Theatre Award for her performance in On Broken Wings.

 Early life and education

-Orla Brady was born in Dublin, the one of four children.
+Orla Brady was born on 28 March 1961 in Dublin, (Note: Doctor Who: The Complete History states that Brady was born in Bray, County Wicklow.) one of four children born to Catherine and Patrick Brady.
 At one time, her parents were the owners of an establishment called Oak Bar, in Temple Bar, Dublin.
 She lived in Bray, County Wicklow, Ireland, from birth until the age of seven.
 She was educated at a convent of the Ursulines in Cabinteely, Dublin.

 Brady began training in performance in 1986, with a year in Paris; she studied at École Philippe Gaulier, and secured a place at Marcel Marceau's École Internationale de Mimodrame de Paris.
 As she spoke of the time in interview, "there was a lot of clowning around, buffoonery and fencing.
 It was then that my own style kind of blossomed."